 recommendation from two college instructors, at least one of whom must be

-familiar with and comment on the student's writing ability.
+familiar with and can comment on the student's writing ability.

 No student can be admitted to the Program who has not been admitted to Benedictine University, although students may apply for admission to the Scholars Program before a decision on their application to Benedictine University has been announced.